open/close all folders

 - Molly, a "razorgirl", in the short story Johnny Mnemonic.
 (In the film, she was replaced with the Captain Ersatz Jane because the rights to the character of Molly were tied up with the Neuromancer film which was never produced.)

 - The Fish Speakers, God-Emperor Leto II's galactic occupation army, whose elite members make up his personal guard unit.
-Entirely female as part of his master plan for humanity's destiny and to prevent things like his soldiers raping civilians or otherwise abusing their monopoly on violence (like every male army in history).
+Entirely female as part of his master plan for humanity's destiny and to prevent things like his soldiers raping civilians or otherwise abusing their monopoly on violence.

 - Quiller's Run by Adam Hall.
 Shoda, female Thai Arms Dealer and Big Bad, uses women as bodyguards and assassins.